macster110/PAMGuard_DeepLearningSegmenter/deep_learning_help.md

 <p align="center">
   <img width="700" height="630" src = "resources/deep_leanring_module_help.png">
 </p>

 _The main settings pane for the deep learning module with descriptions_

 ### Raw Sound Data

 The deep learning module accepts any raw data source i.e. any data source that contains raw waveform data.

-If the data is continous, e.g. from the Sound Acquisiiton module then deep leanring data units are saved to PAMGuard's datamanagement system if they pass a user defined prediciton threshold.
-The raw waveform data for segments whcih pass prediciton threshold is also saved.
+If the data is continous, e.g. from the Sound Acquisiiton module then deep learning detections are saved to PAMGuard's datam anagement system if they pass a user defined prediciton threshold.
+The raw waveform data for segments whcih pass prediciton threshold is saved and the detection is annotated with the deep prediciton results.

-If the data source has already produced data units, e.g. clicks or clips, then the deep learning results are saved as annotation attached the data unit.
+If the data source is an existing detection data stream, e.g. clicks or clips, then the deep learning results are saved as annotation attached each detection.
 The data is segmented in exactly the same way as continous data and thus, depending on the lenght of raw data, there can be more than one prediciton per dat unit.

 Channel grouping controls are used to arrnage channels into groups.
 Channels in the same group are saved togethe for downstream processes.
 So for example if channels 0 and 2 and are in a group then the raw waveform data from both channel 0 and 2 will be saved and can be used in downstream processes, e.g. for localisation.